sap-tutorials/Tutorials/tutorials/ai-launchpad-producer/ai-launchpad-producer.md

     !![Create configuration](img/config-4.png)

 You will see the overview of your configuration.
-The configuration ID is uniquely identifies your configuration.
+The configuration ID is a unique identification of your configuration.

 > You can create multiple **Configurations** on the same executable with different values for the placeholders, that is, **Input Artifacts** or **Parameters**.